-As I said earlier, to avoid overloading the explanation, I tried to simplify it as much as I could, giving just a hint about the grammar, and resorting to some words that can substitute Proprio.
-Through the examples, I showed you how flexible the word is that word and how it used in various situations.
+As I said earlier, to avoid overcomplicating the explanation, I tried to simplify it as much as I could, giving just a hint about the grammar, and resorting to some words that can substitute proprio.
+Through the examples, I showed you how flexible the word is and how it is used in various situations.

-But before I finish this article, I want to give you an advice.
-In order to learn how to use it quickly and effectively, I suggest you to read, and whenever you faced with this word, try replacing it with the terms analyzed above.
-With a little bit of practice, you will be able to understand the function of Proprio and use it based on the context.
+But before I finish this article, I want to give you some advice.
+In order to learn how to use it quickly and effectively, I suggest you read, and whenever you are faced with this word, try replacing it with the terms provided above.
+With a little bit of practice, you will be able to understand the function of proprio and use it based on the context.

-I hope you find this article useful, easy to understand, and I hope it will make you take a step forward in learning Italian.
+I hope you found this article useful and easy to understand, and I hope it will make you take a step forward in learning Italian.

 Did you like this article?
 Leave your comment and share it!